castusoft/relay.autobooker.io/index.md

 ### About the extension

-Amazon Relay Autbooker Extension is developed by exprienced developers to simplify the life of truck dispatchers who struggle getting good loads on load board.
+Amazon Relay Auto-Booker Extension is developed by experienced developers to help you to book amazon relay loads.

 ### Requirements